 SurveyMonkey opens Dublin data centre

-Global survey software firm SurveyMonkey has opened a new data centre in Dublin this month, complementing its increased efforts to flesh out its European headquarters and drive growth in the region.
+Global survey software firm SurveyMonkey has opened a new data center in Dublin this month, complementing its increased efforts to flesh out its European headquarters and drive growth in the region.

-The new European data centre is available to new enterprise customers that are located or conduct business in the region, allowing them to host data locally.
+The new European data center is available to new enterprise customers that are located or conduct business in the region, allowing them to host data locally.

 SurveyMonkey says its infrastructure investment demonstrates its commitment to delivering a world-class product experience for enterprise customers across the European region where the company maintains a large user footprint.

 The investment is also part of a broader focus to help enterprise customers have better control over their data residency.
 Security, compliance and privacy are top priorities for SurveyMonkey, with increasing operational rigour around protecting data throughout its portfolio of products, integrations, and infrastructure.

 The company points out that the General Data Protection Regulation (GDPR) has presented challenges for enterprises and customers.

 Since GDPR went into effect in May 2018, UK residents have become much more aware of the regulations and what they mean for them, according to new research conducted by SurveyMonkey in May 2019.

 Only 19% of UK residents are confident that they know where their data is stored, but four in ten say it's important that their data is stored in the EU, and nearly six in ten